Determining the Anisotropic Exchange Coupling of CrO_2 via First-Principles Density Functional Theory Calculations: Exchange Interactions in C r O

-To calculate the helimagnetic state, we used a supercell composed of a single rutile unit cell.
-The angle of each subsequent Cr ion with respect to the first is given by \eqref{qeq}.
-After acquiring five points (including the zero-frequency point q=0) of the $E(q)$ curve, we performed a discrete Fourier transform to obtain the first 4 $J_n$.
 We find good agreement between the $J_1$ calculated with (100) and (001) spin spirals, as expected.
 We also find a difference in sign between $J_2$ in the (100) and (001) cases, in agreement with the larger supercell calculations.
-Moreover, this method yields the additional parameters $J_3$ and $J_4$, corresponding to $J_{211/112}$ and $J_{200/002}$, respectively.
+Moreover, this method yields the additional parameters $J_3$ and $J_4$, corresponding to $8J_{211/112}$ and $2J_{200/002}$, respectively.
 These higher-order energies are smaller than the first- and second-order exchange energies, and will be neglected in further analysis.
 The results of the calculations are summarized in Table~\ref{tab:heli}.